FantasticFiasco/action-update-license-year/doc/Action flowchart.md

 # Action flowchart

-The action is implemented according to the following flowchart.
+The action runs according to the following flowchart.

 ```mermaid
 graph TB